isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Rf-consume"></a> Rule F.18: For "consume" parameters, pass by `X&&` and `std::move` the parameter

 ##### Reason

+It's efficient and eliminates bugs at the call site: `X&&` binds to rvalues, which requires an explicit `std::move` at the call site if passing an lvalue.

+##### Exception

+Unique owner types that are move-only and cheap-to-move, such as `unique_ptr`, can also be passed by value which is simpler to write and achieves the same effect.
+Passing by value  does generate one extra (cheap) move operation, but prefer simplicity and clarity first.

 ##### Enforcement
 * Flag all `X&&` parameters (where `X` is not a template type parameter name) where the function body uses them without `std::move`.